Skip to navigation Skip to content

 Agreement totalisation: Minimum of 12 months Korean periods of coverage, which can be totalised with Australian Working Life Residence (WLR) to meet the domestic minimum above.

-Note: under the Agreement with Korea, periods of employment or self-employment in Australia during periods of WLR must be confirmed (Article 13.1(b)).
-The AUS027KR is used.
-It is sent with the foreign pension claim.
+Note: under the Agreement with Korea (Article 13.1(b)), periods of employment or self-employment in Australia during periods of WLR must be confirmed.
+See Korean employment periods.

 Expiry